azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-moreComplex.md

 ### Submitting using both parameter files and inline parameters

-Once you have done that then redeploy the template **twice** into a new lab3b.
+Once you have done that then redeploy the template **twice** into a new lab3b resource group.
 Look carefully at the commands below.

 The first deployment is using purely the parameter file, whereas the second one is using the `--parameters` switch twice, first to pull in the parameters file, and then with some inline name=value pairs to override those in the parameters file.
 This will come in very handy later.